 There are some colorful feeders specifically designed to help attract orioles, but you don’t need to spend anything more than the price of an orange to enjoy these marvelous birds.

-You might wish to make a less expensive feeder similar to these with heavy gauge, malleable, copper wire and a pair of stout pliers.
+You might wish to make a less expensive feeder similar to this with heavy gauge, malleable, copper wire and a pair of stout pliers.
 I think it is a cool summer project for your students.